 The upcoming 3,345 square-foot facility increases total CCLC building space to 20,000 square-feet, and features a large partitionable conference room, a spacious classroom, lobby and welcome center, office space, ample storage spaces, and two handicapped accessible bathrooms.

 One of the vital channels nourishing the CCLC’s roots is its funders.
-The Quimby Family Foundation, which supports Maine-based nonpro ts that are fostering stronger relationships between people and nature for the bene t of human wholeness, has been a generous supporter of the CCLC since 2001.
-We are delighted to feature their Board Director, Hannah Quimby, in this edition of Cobscook Currents.
+The Quimby Family Foundation, which supports Maine-based nonprofits that are fostering stronger relationships between people and nature for the benefit of human wholeness, has been a generous supporter of the CCLC since 2001.